pingcap/docs/tidb-cloud/create-tidb-cluster-serverless.md

 ---
 title: Create a TiDB Serverless Cluster
-summary: Learn how to create your TiDB cluster.
+summary: Learn how to create your TiDB Serverless cluster.
 ---

 # Create a TiDB Serverless Cluster